jgoulah/mastering-failure/oscon2015.md

 ![fit](images/mission-values-culture.jpg)

-^ values are our path towards the mission, and everything is surrounded by the culture
+^ values are the guardrails in our path towards the mission, and everything is surrounded by the culture

 <!---